 - Funding and support for providers

 - What does the NHF/NBF say?

 T Level is short for ‘Technical Level’.
-T Levels are new technical qualifications for those aged 16 and above.
-They are being developed in partnership by the government, business and education.
-T Levels are expected to become one of the three main choices for students after GCSE alongside apprenticeships and A levels.
+T Levels are new technical qualifications for those aged 16 -18.
+They will become one of three major options for students to study at Level 3, alongside apprenticeships and A Levels.

-Watch a short Department for Education video clip about T Levels.
+Watch a short Department for Education video about T Levels.

 • Transferable skills for use in the workplace.